jinoklee/tReasure/README.md

 </code>
 </pre>

 **STEP2.
-Download files contained genome index and sample raw data. ** Before the start tReasure packages, you should download the genome index files what you want ( hg38, hg19, mm10 or all).
+Download files contained genome index and sample raw data** Before the start tReasure packages, you should download the genome index files what you want ( hg38, hg19, mm10 or all).
-* Download a bundle of genome index files and move the files inside tReasure package folder (~Documents/R/win-library/tReasure/WholeGenomeFasta).
++ Download a bundle of genome index files and move the files inside tReasure package folder (~Documents/R/win-library/tReasure/WholeGenomeFasta).
-* Caution!
++ Caution!
 Before moving, you should make a folder named “WholeGenomeFasta”.
 You can also download sample raw files for a test.

 **STEP3.
-Download tReasure Rscript for analysis using Rscript execution.**
-For a standalone tReasure for window user, download script’s file (tReasure.R).
+Download tReasure Rscript for analysis using Rscript execution** For a standalone tReasure for window user, download script’s file (tReasure.R).
 Download a bundle of files contained Rscript (tReasure.R) and a batch file named shortcut_install.bat.
 Click on the shortcut_install.bat, it creates a shortcut icon of tReasure on the desktop.